-The defenestration of Prague on 23 May 1618 was followed by a terrible war.
-Soon it was no longer about a religious war within Germany, but about domination in Europe.
+The Defenestration of Prague in May 1618 led to a terrible war.
+Soon it was no longer just about religion, but about domination in Europe.
+Fighting, plundering and pillaging took place everywhere.
 These were terrible years.
-Fighting, plundering and pillaging took place everywhere.
-In 1632/33 the castles on the Drachenfels and Löwenburg were conquered and destroyed.
+In 1632/33, foreign troops conquered and destroyed the castles on the Drachenfels and Löwenburg.

 Absolutism and Wars of Succession

-In 1486 the Dominican Heinrich Kramer published his book Malleus Maleficarum (“Hexenhammer in German, hammer of the witches), in which he legitimized the persecution of witches.
+In 1486, the Dominican Heinrich Kramer published his book Malleus Maleficarum (“Hexenhammer” in German, hammer of the witches), in which he legitimized the persecution of witches.
 Martin Luther, too, thought that some people made a pact with the devil and received magic powers to do a lot of damage.
-Therefore they had to be persecuted.
+Therefore, they had to be persecuted.
 “You must not allow the sorceress to live”, as written in the Old Testament.
-John Calvin was also determined to persecute and execute witches.
+John Calvin thought the same.
 The peak of the wave of persecution is between 1550 and 1650, estimates speak of 40,000-60,000 executions.

 One the courageous fighters again the witch trials was Dr. Johannes Weyer (1515/15-1588), the personal physician of our tolerant sovereign Duke Wilhelm V. von Berg.
 Under the protection of the duke, he wrote his book “Vom Blendwerk der Dämonen” (Of the deception of demons) in 1563, in which he protested against the cruel witch trials.